NicholiNoah/NicholiNoah/content/extended-reality/Devotion.md

   <div class="col-md-1">
   </div>
   <div class="col-md-10">
-    <p style="font-family: arial">Inspired by Enlightened Savage, Devotion ($3/day) is a multisensory experience promotes conversation on 'value of food over price of branding' as a counterweight to Andy Warhol's (in)famous Campbell's Soup series.
+    <p style="font-family: arial">As a counterpoint to Andy Warhol's (in)famous Campbell's Soup series, Devotion ($3/day) is a multisensory experience promoting conversation on 'value of food over price of branding'.
+Equally inspired by Enlightened Savage.
 	Unassuming by design, Devotion captures the unseen discipline of the artist's process into a portrait of humanity every person can relate to: our need for food.
-	Baiting the viewer to critique, "How is this art?
+	Baiting the viewer to critique with "How is this art?
 I could have done that."
-Devotion snaps back with, "Sure... but could you really?"
+Devotion snaps back saying, "Sure... but could you really?"
-	More specifically, the dedication it takes to mine raw inspiration from deep within oneself.
+	More specifically, showcasing the dedication it takes to mine raw inspiration from deep within oneself.
 Pushing the intangible into our shared space to instill a message for others to interpret in their own way.
 Using hunger as the vehicle, just like creativity does.
 	Devotion ($3/day) was created out of necessity to survive.
 A diet designed to minimize myself, maximize my time, while scraping together enough energy to dedicate everything I am to expressing a vision that refuses to quiet.
 Seering images pounding on the core of my being, screaming to get out.
 Ripping away everything I am to reveal the beauty beneath.
 	This is the artist's process.
 Over and over again until the portrait is complete.

-	Inspired by Enlightened Savage

-	Specifically the appreciation I gained after
-	to After committing myself to pursuing artistic expression, I found how valuable my time is.
-	A direct commentary on perspective, artistic process, and the discipline to create a seemingly simple projection of everything it takes to be an artist. <a href="https://en.wikipedia.org/wiki/Readymades_of_Marcel_Duchamp#:~:text=The%20readymades%20of%20Marcel%20Duchamp,the%20found%20object%20became%20art." target="_blank" rel="noopener noreferrer">Marcel Duchamp's <em>Readymades</em></a> (<a href="https://en.wikipedia.org/wiki/Fountain_(Duchamp)" target="_blank" rel="noopener noreferrer"><em>Fountain</em></a>, <a href="https://en.wikipedia.org/wiki/In_Advance_of_the_Broken_Arm" target="_blank" rel="noopener noreferrer"><em>Prelude to a Broken Arm</em></a>) and <a href="https://en.wikipedia.org/wiki/Tsukumogami" target="_blank" rel="noopener noreferrer">Japanese tsukumogami</a> <a href="https://www.japanese-wiki-corpus.org/Shinto/Animism.html" target="_blank" rel="noopener noreferrer">(Shinto animism)</a>, <em>To Be Free</em> employs found objects to symbolize humanity in technology.
-Each item acquired second hand, purchased at thrift stores or found on the side of the road.
-A connection of seemingly insignificant, unwanted objects thoughtfully assembled into an emotional story everyone can identify.</br>
-    </br>     Providing an immersive lesson in augmented reality history without the need for a device.</p>
+	Equally inspired by Enlightened Savage's darker glimpse of contribution as sustinance, labeled and mushed into a can then packed into a box for easy shipping.
+	A direct commentary on perspective, process, and the discipline it takes to quantify the projection of everything it is to be an artist.</p>
   </div>
 </div>